MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/step-5-promote-schema-properties.md

 ---
 description: "Learn more about: Step 5: Promote Schema Properties"
-title: "Step 5: Promote Schema Properties | Microsoft Docs" ms.custom: ""
+title: "Step 5: Promote Schema Properties"

 ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
+ms.prod: biztalk-server
-ms.reviewer: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
+ms.topic: article
 helpviewer_keywords:
   - "message enrichment tutorial, pomoted properties"
   - "promoted properties"
   - "schemas, promoted properties" ms.assetid: cb51cece-1b65-4ba2-b8e6-ce8b6694cdb6
 caps.latest.revision: 5
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"

 ---
 # Step 5: Promote Schema Properties
 In this step, you promote schema properties so that a [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] orchestration can reference those property values that you create in later steps.
 Promotion is a mechanism that you use to reference a specific value within a message instance and make it accessible to [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] components such as orchestration or for content-based routing purposes.
 Additionally, a promoted property is visible by Microsoft IntelliSense in the Expression Editor of [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)].